• Features

 The downside of selling other people’s art, however, is that the amount of control you have is reduced compared to selling your own creations.
 You’ll be dependent on others for your product catalog, and even with the best of intentions and planning, delays and unexpected challenges are bound to come up occasionally, as is especially the case in any business involving a creative field.

-2. Choose what type of art you want to sell
+2. Choose what type of art to sell: Prints, paintings, drawings, sculptures, etc.

-Watercolor or oil-based paintings, charcoal pencil drawings, photography, digital creations… There’s a wide range of types of art to choose from when launching an ecommerce business selling artistic goods.
+Watercolor or oil-based paintings, charcoal pencil drawings, clay sculptures, photography, canvas or paper prints, digital creations… There’s a wide range of types of art to choose from when launching an ecommerce business selling artistic goods.
 Whatever your favorite medium, you’ll be able to create or curate items to offer on your online store to sell to customers.

 However, even if you’re a fan of multiple forms of art, it’s important to select a specific niche for your business.
 Trying to appeal to every single art-loving consumer out there will only lead to frustration and probably a loss of time and money.
 Focusing on a particular type of art and determining an ideal buyer are much more likely to help you achieve success.